The Straight Story: Development

-In 1994, 73-year-old Alvin Straight rode a lawnmower across 300 miles of the American Midwest to visit his ailing brother.
+In 1994, 73-year-old Alvin Straight rode a lawnmower across roughly 250 miles of the American Midwest to visit his ailing brother.
 Mary Sweeney, David Lynch's frequent collaborator, read about Straight's story in The New York Times that summer.
 Said Sweeney, "Growing up in Wisconsin, I easily connected with that kind of stoic, non-verbal, stubborn, idiosyncratic American character.
 I get how hard it is to have quiet pride and dignity when you're old and poor and are living in the middle of nowhere.
 I understand what these people's dreams and frustrations are.
 And I loved how much his journey captured the national imagination, so, wearing my producer's hat, I started trying to secure the rights."

 Producer Ray Stark had already acquired the rights to Straight's story and envisioned the project as a potential star vehicle for Paul Newman.
 Straight died in 1996, and the rights to his story became available again.
 Sweeney co-wrote the script with John Roach, a childhood friend; the two retraced Straight's route in the process of writing.
 When Lynch saw the finished script he immediately took to it, saying "it became, for me, very real."